DominicD213/AI-SHopping-Cart/README.md

-AI-Shopping-Cart Project
+# AI-Shopping-Cart Project

 The AI-Integrated Shopping Management System is an AI-inspired software solution designed to enhance the online shopping experience by leveraging artificial intelligence.
 It provides users with a dynamically tailored search results and product recommendations, taking into account product popularity and ratings, as well as an improved shopping and cart/checkout experience

-Table of Contents
+# Table of Contents

 1. The development team

 2. Installation

         Cloning repo
         Dependencies

-4. Usage
+3. Usage

         How to start application

-# 1. Contributors:
+# 1. Contributors

 Dominic - Scrum Master & General Engineer